What Is the Cost of Roof Repair? (2024 Pricing)

 Metal roofing, one of the most expensive options, can come in alloys or pure metals.
 A metal roof can last several decades if regularly inspected and maintained.
 There is the risk of corrosion, as well as oil canning and stress wrinkling.
 You’ll also see color fading and scratches.

-Slate roofs are a big investment, but they can last up to 200 years with proper maintenance.
+Slate roofs are a big investment, but with proper maintenance, they can last up to 200 years.
 Repairs can be expensive, though.
-Tiles that loosen are relatively affordable to have re-adhered, but if tiles chip or break, they’ll need to be replaced with a new slate tile, which can be costly.
+Tiles that loosen are relatively affordable to have re-adhered, but if tiles chip or break, they’ll need to be replaced with new slate tiles, which can be costly.

 Installing and repairing wood roofing materials is cheaper than other options, but these roofs need more regular maintenance.
 Wooden roofing is prone to insect damage, water damage, and moss, so expect a lot of debris removal and regular reapplication of sealers and preservers.
 Wood roofing material is not allowed in all jurisdictions due to its lack of fire resistance.